cbeuw/Cloak/README.md

 ##### Users subject to bandwidth and credit controls

+0. First make sure you have `AdminUID` generated and set in `ckserver.json`, along with a path to `userinfo.db` in `DatabasePath` (Cloak will create this file for you if it didn't already exist).
 1. On your client, run `ck-client -s <IP of the server> -l <A local port> -a <AdminUID> -c <path-to-ckclient.json>` to enter admin mode
 2. Visit https://cbeuw.github.io/Cloak-panel (Note: this is a pure-js static site, there is no backend and all data